Wir arbeiten heute für eine bessere Zukunft! Emotionale Schwäche muss mit einer eisernen, muskulösen Faust zerdrückt werden!

 Rule Number 4: Shut the f&ck up

 Escuela des Americas, Panama, Nicaragua (pronounced Nick-uh-rag-you-wah), El Salvador, Colombia, Peru.
-All places I had been without ever being there.
-No combat patch. no AFXM.
-No CIB.
+All places I had been as a sailor without ever being there.
+No combat action ribbon, no AFXM.
 Nothing.
 Just a censored referral to a TSSCI-Caveat 6-eyes only document on my DD214.
 To talk about it meant prison and being cashiered.
 My gold bar was too hard to get, so I could not complain.
 OCS was the nightmare from which you never awake.
 God the TAC Officers hated me.
 I wasn’t going to risk it.
 So I stayed quiet.

 My bad personality made no one ever suspect me as an operative.
 I talked too much, but it was all inane crap about nothing.